What type of information can I find in scholarly articles?

 Scholarly articles have a very focused topic and try to answer research question(s) set by the authors.
 Peer-reviewed articles are scholarly articles that are evaluated by other experts in the field.

 Finding Scholarly Articles

 The easiest way to find scholarly articles on most topics is to search in OneSearch.
 OneSearch searches nearly half of our databases at one time.
 You can also search in specific databases.
-The databases listed after the OneSearch box are databases that have geography information.
+The databases listed after the OneSearch box are databases that have philosophy information.

 - Academic Search CompleteProvides full text for nearly 5,318 scholarly publications covering academic areas of study including social sciences, humanities, education, biological & ecological sciences, computer sciences, engineering, language and linguistics, arts & literature, medical sciences, and ethnic studies.
 EBSCO

 - MasterFILE Complete This link opens in a new windowDesigned specifically for public libraries, this multidisciplinary database provides full text for more than 2,000 general reference publications with full text information dating as far back as 1922.
 Covering virtually every subject area of general interest, it also contains full text for more than 1,000 reference books and over 164,400 primary source documents, as well as an Image Collection of over 502,000 photos, maps & flags.
 EBSCO